tristanpenman/n64-heart-rust/README.md

 * [n64-systemtest](https://github.com/lemmy-64/n64-systemtest)
   * A comprehensive system test written in Rust, built using [nust64](https://github.com/rust-n64/nust64)
   * Works on real hardware

-## Future

-See the [PLAN.md](PLAN.md) for a list of potential improvements to this repo.

-When time allows, I hope to add the following examples to this collection:

-6. Libdragon in C - Incomplete
-7. Libdragon in Rust - Not started
-8. More Graphics in Rust - Not started

 ## License